 We’ll be here for as long as you need us.
 After you graduate from our inpatient program, we offer outpatient medical care and therapy, a peer support group and a host of other resources.
 If you use a wheelchair, we’ll share travel tips and the best places to find adaptive clothing, and we’ll introduce you to our amazing Wheelchair & Adaptive Sports Program.

-Our inpatient program is accredited by the Commission on Accreditation of Rehabilitation Facilities International (CARF).
+Both our inpatient and outpatient programs are accredited by the Commission on Accreditation of Rehabilitation Facilities International (CARF).
 This rigorous accreditation process is based on specific standards, ensuring the highest-quality rehabilitation for people with spinal cord injuries.

 We provide an enriching environment designed to maximize your functional recovery.